The Arroyo Venado Loop to Gregorio Marufo’s Vega and Beyond, the Final Frontier

 Just before we push through the mesquite to get down to river level we see a fox going over the hill.
 We find a great campsite on a bench slightly above river level but with easy access to the water.
 We individually went down and rinsed the salt and sweat off.
 Robert wisely brought a collapsible bucket that proved indispensable for getting water out of the river later in the trip when the banks were too high to be able to reach the water level.

 13.2 miles today, all with packs.
 It was a hot day with the high at RGV again 87 degrees and at one point the thermometer buried in one of my side pockets reached 114 degrees!
 Still 80 degrees at 5:00 in the shade.
-This heat is not what we had really planned for but with careful planning we will be able to deal with.
+This heat is not what we had really wanted but with careful planning we will be able to deal with.

 Trail Day 3 Feb.
 8th